megvii-research/hpman/README.md

 ## Distributed HPM
 So researchers come to another solution: forget about config files; define and use hyper-parameters whenever need, anywhere in the project.
-This is hardly called "Management", it more like anarchism: no management is the best management.
+We call this "Distributed HPM".
+However, this is hardly called "Management", it more like
+anarchism: no management is the best management.
 This makes starting a new experiment super delightful: let yourself free and do whatever you want.

 > Let it go, let it go